Evian, Haute-Savoie tourism & sightseeing

 Evian's theatre was built in the late 19th century and has a neo-classical facade.
 Inside it still has its original polychrome and gilded decoration and is still open as a theatre.

-This is a fabulous building and has a wonderful entrance with a cupola of glazed tiles and a huge semi-circular glass window.
+The Cachat pump room is a fabulous building and has a wonderful entrance with a cupola of glazed tiles and a huge semi-circular glass window.
 This was the centre of spa-based social life and contains a reading room and a lounge with the water fountain at the centre.
 This building is the best Art Nouveau building in Evian and is considered one of the best examples of spa resort architecture in France.

 Also worth seeing in Evian